shenwei356/kmcp/docs/usage.md

   -o, --out-file string            out file, supports and recommends a ".gz" suffix ("-" for stdout) (default "-")
       --query-id string            custom query Id when using the whole file as a query -g, --query-whole-file           use the whole file as a query, e.g., for genome similarity estimation against k-mer sketch database
+  -1, --read1 string               (gzipped) read1 file
+  -2, --read2 string               (gzipped) read2 file
-  -s, --sort-by string             sort hits by "qcov" (Containment Index), "tcov" or "jacc" (Jaccard Index) (default "qcov") -G, --use-filename               use file name as query ID when using the whole file as a query
+  -s, --sort-by string             sort hits by "qcov" (Containment Index), "tcov" or "jacc" (Jaccard Index) (default "qcov")
+      --try-se                     if paired-end reads have no hits, re-search with read1, if still fails, try read2 -G, --use-filename               use file name as query ID when using the whole file as a query

 ```